GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/efficient-animated-content/index.md

 ## Create WebM videos

-WebM videos are much smaller than MP4 videos, but not all browsers support WebM so it makes sense to generate both.
+WebM videos are much smaller than MP4 videos, but not all browsers support WebM, so it makes sense to generate both.

 To use FFmpeg to convert `my-animation.gif` to a WebM video, run the following command in your console: